On the Surface of the Midwest

 Field Collections in the Rural Midwest

 The studies in this series emerged from collection trips largely made in the Midwestern United States from 2010 - 2017.
 The earliest collections of wood were made in rural Wisconsin from decaying outbuildings that once housed hay, tools, animals and grains.
-As my collections continued I gathered wood from an ever expanding variety of sources-- firewood piles, old delivery pallets, store bought wood-- anywhere I encountered wood materials in my everyday life.
+As collections continued wood was gathered from an expanding variety of sources-- firewood piles, old delivery pallets, store bought wood, and so on.
 In the studio the wood materials were fabricated into linear strips on a table saw and carefully joined together with other linear strips of painted wood.
-I limit the color palette in the series to the coloring found on interstate road signs.
+The color palette in the series is limited to the coloring found on interstate road signs.